SciddhantoSinha/Email-Automation-Bot/README.md

 UiPath.MicrosoftOffice365.Activities
 ```

-The required packages are restored automatically when the project is opened in a compatible UiPath Studio environment.
+The required packages can be restored when the project is opened in a compatible UiPath Studio environment.